 In a high-water event alert, the public can monitor river conditions for the San Francisco River at Clifton and the San Francisco River below Glenwood at the following website: https://www.weather.gov

 RIVER FORECASTS: A map of the National Weather Service, river forecast locations are color-coded according to the flood status of their maximum river stage or streamflow forecast through the entire period.

-During monsoon season or other high water events, the Town of Clifton will try to sand and sandbags available for Clifton residents.
+During monsoon season or other high water events, the Town of Clifton will try to have sand and sandbags available for Clifton residents.
 We provide sandbags and sand only.
 Please bring your own shovel to load your bags.
-Town limits 8 bags per household.
+Must reside within town limits and there is a limit of 8 bags per household.